 From England, ferries operate from Portsmouth, Southampton and Lymington, arriving on the island at Fishbourne, East Cowes, Yarmouth, Cowes and Ryde.
 The hovercraft runs from Southsea (Portsmouth) to Ryde, and is the only operational passenger hovercraft in the UK.
 There are three companies operating services – Hovertravel operates the hovercraft, whilst Red Funnel and Wightlink are the two ferry companies.

-We took the car ferry from Southampton to East Cowes with Red Funnel which took around an hour each way.
+We took the Red Funnel car ferry from Southampton to East Cowes which took around an hour each way.
 The boat is large and comfortable, with a café on board and there are lovely views as you journey to the island.
 As a rule the car ferries are slower than the foot-passenger only services, which take between 10 minutes and 25 minutes.